nogoodconfig/timestampsolver/README.md

 🚀 **Try it now**: [https://nogoodconfig.github.io/timestampsolver/](https://nogoodconfig.github.io/timestampsolver/)

-A powerful web-based tool for solving and converting various timestamp formats.
-Convert between Unix timestamps, Apple Cocoa timestamps, Windows FILETIME, and many other formats with ease.
+A tool for digital forensics investigators and researchers to identify and convert unknown timestamp formats.
+Quickly analyze and convert between Unix timestamps, Apple Cocoa timestamps, Windows FILETIME, and many other formats commonly encountered in digital forensics and research.

 ## Features